domingo, 13 de febrero de 2022

 Primary Lymphedema is not only a rare but also a neglected disease in many countries, especially in the world’s poorest communities.
 Additional research may open doors to new methods of treatment that are crucial to ending potential long-term disability and very severe complications that threaten diseases due to Lymphatic dysfunction.
 As the case for most rare diseases, inaccessibility to Lymphedema treatment, or the implementation of low-cost alternative ineffective solutions, due to national health financing policies, can cause disease progression towards final Stage III -ELEPHANTIASIS, which means suffering disfigurement, disability, loss of income, and even social discrimination for those affected.
 Read about why the world is not treating a treatable disease like elephantiasis HERE.

 Scientific studies highlight the importance and implications of compression therapy in controlling the progression of Lymphoedema.
-Clinical outcomes on interventions to manage lymphedema, show that simple hygiene-based measures are necessary, but these alone are not enough to reduce the limb size and volume.
+Clinical outcomes on interventions to manage lymphedema show that simple hygiene-based measures are necessary, but these alone are not enough to reduce limb size and volume.
 Limb and genital Lymphedema should always be treated in their early stages, and not left undertreated till reaching its severe Stage III – elephantiasis.

-With reference to Pediatric lymphedema, it is essential that all children diagnosed with lymphatic dysfunction, including cases due to filariasis, which is also lymphedema, receive early preventive compression treatment with the first signs, to minimize fluid build-up and prevent later life severe clinical complications, disfigurement, and disability.
+Concerning Pediatric lymphedema, it is essential that all children diagnosed with lymphatic dysfunction, including cases due to filariasis, which is also lymphedema, receive early preventive compression treatment with the first signs, to minimize fluid build-up and prevent later life severe clinical complications, disfigurement, and disability.
 Recent studies have revealed that LF is first acquired in childhood, often with as many as one-third of children infected before age 5.
 Prevention and controlling early warning signs and symptoms are important since there is no cureRead more about childhood elephantiasis prevention HERE.

 Radical reductive ablative surgery (Charles Procedure), aimed to remove the diseased skin and subcutaneous tissue in Stage elephantiasis, should always be the last option, for it is frequently associated with significant blood loss, morbidity, infections, permanent disfigurement, and recurrence of symptoms.
 Complete Decongestive Therapy (CDT) is not limited to lymphoedema stages 0 and I, and even late Stage III lymphoedema (elephantiasis) improves greatly with good results in the majority of cases, with correct compression therapy and garments, thus preventing the need for debulking techniques.
 See video of the treatment of elephantiasis HERE.